itsthea962/vbColourPicker/README.md

 Feel free to use these files, just credit my GitHub page if you want :-)

-v1.4 Is the latest, as seen below, brings some new spicy customisation features as you can see (plus more)
+v1.4 is the latest, as seen below, it brings some new spicy customisation features as you can see (plus more other new features too)

 ![v1.4 PICTURE ONE](https://i.imgur.com/9o9hOyG.png)